israel-ei/HNG-/README.md

 🏨 HNG Hotel Website

-A responsive and visually appealing hotel booking website built as part of the HNG Internship program.
-It showcases modern web design practices and a user-friendly layout to enhance user experience.
+A visually appealing hotel booking website built as part of the HNG Internship program.
+It showcases modern web design practices and a user-friendly layout to enhance user experience. note:(still working on responsiveness)

  🚀 Features